Thank You for Participating!

-You can use just about any lens to photograph flowers.
+You can use just about any lens for flower photos.
 Different apertures and focal lengths yield completely different results.
 For example, a macro lens will allow you to get really close and capture all the details, whereas a wide-angle lens will show more of the flower in its environment.
 I love using a macro lens and my 135mm f/1.8 lens.
 The 135mm gives beautiful blur and compression.
 I recommend playing with different lenses and focal lengths to see what you like best.

 If you are a novice, I highly recommend waiting for an overcast day or cloud cover to try out flower photography.
 Overcast days provide soft, evenly distributed light, which really makes for beautiful pictures.
 Full sun leaves you with bright spots and harsh shadows.
 If you find yourself stuck with a sunny day, you can use a diffuser to filter the harsh sun rays.

 More experienced photographers should snap floral pics during the golden hours – the hour after sunrise and before sunset.
 Golden hour shots add in more lighting dimension and an overall sense of warmth.

 When photographing flowers you need to consider your depth of field.
 Do you want to showcase just one flower and have the background be blurry?
 If so, then you will want to choose a large aperture – anywhere between f/1.8 -f/4.
 If you are trying to capture multiple flowers or a field of flowers you will want to choose a small aperture – anywhere between f/11-f/22.